Podroll

 The New York Times

-The original seasons (before they got paywalled) featured some of the best podcasts I've heard—actors reading essays from the Times's "Modern Love" column, with updates from the original writers and gorgeous production.
+The original seasons (before they got paywalled) featured some of the best podcasts I've heard.
+Actors reading essays from the Times's "Modern Love" column, with updates from the original writers and lovely production.
 The newer seasons are really lacking by comparison.
-Those early episodes captured intimacy, loss, and connection.
+Early episodes captured intimacy, loss, and connection.

 Beautiful/Anonymous